 Following an inquiry in February 2020, a recommendation was made that all 11,000 private and NHS patients of Ian Paterson should be recalled by the hospital.
-We understand that following on from this patients are now learning that they too have been victims of Ian Paterson’s malpractice.
+We understand that patients are now learning that they too have been victims of Ian Paterson’s malpractice.

 Those victims must seek specialist legal representation, but cannot use the 40 firms who previously agreed not to pursue further claims.
 Accordingly our specialist team are on hand to help these newly identified victims claim compensation and are able to do so on a no win, no fee basis.